haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/README.md

 <img src="images/running.gif" width="600" >

-This is a self-driving car which uses AI, Machine Learning & Neural Networks to drive autonomously on a track.
+This self-driving car uses AI, Machine Learning & Neural Networks to drive autonomously on a track.
 It uses Nvidia Jetson Nano as the main onboard computer for performing all the AI, Machine Learning & Neural Networks tasks.

 ## Setup